wacl-york/quant-scraper/README.md

 `conda activate <ENVNAME>`

-# Installing QUANTscraper
+### `quantscraper` installation

-Once a suitable version of Python has been made available, the `quantscraper` package can be installed from GitHub by using the following command.
+Once a suitable version of Python has been made available, the latest stable version of `quantscraper` can be installed from GitHub by using the following command.

 `pip install git+https://github.com/wacl-york/QUANTscraper.git@master`

-# Running the scraper
+## Running the scraper

 The installation processes places an executable called `quant_scrape` in the user's `PATH` and is run with the following command.